johanna-schiele-ux/amygdala_pathways_ACE/README.md

 # amygdala_pathways_ACE
-Amygdala pathway group difference analysis and dimensional analysis of symptoms, exposure and personality in adults with adverse childhood experience (ACE) with and without PTSD
+Amygdala pathway group difference and dimensional analysis of exposure, personality and symptoms in adults with adverse childhood experience (ACE) with and without PTSD